 As you notice annoyance, you’ll see that the complementary emotion of apprehension is unhelpful in this situation.
 This is true for some of the other complementary emotions.
 When that’s the case, look to the analogous feeling instead of the complementary feeling.
 For annoyance, this is the feeling of interest and anticipation.
 How can you shift from a place of annoyance to anticipation?

 Annoyance and interest create aggression, which might sound like a dangerous combination.
-Harness this powerful combination to stimulate positive action in a situation where you may feel a sense of helplessness.
+Harness this powerful combination to stimulate positive action when you may feel a sense of helplessness.

 Learn to be Present and Sit With Your Emotions

 You may envision yourself gallantly naming your emotions and then sitting in silence with the practiced ease of a spiritual guru, embracing the range and depth of your emotions with total abandon.
-As you embrace your emotions, everyone in your office recognizes the error of their ways and asks how they, too, can experience this revolution of emotions.
+As you embrace your emotions, everyone in your office recognizes the error of their ways and asks how to experience this revolution of emotions.

 Or, more likely… Not.

-Trust us—when it comes to emotions, you might want to start small.
+Trust us—you might want to start small regarding emotions.
 Strong emotions—even good ones—can quickly feel overwhelming.
 If you find yourself shutting down or moving away from emotion, start building your tolerance to sit in those feelings.

 Start with naming the emotion.
 Just calling the emotion is a big step.
 Celebrate that you’ve taken the first step, and then build a habit of putting into words what you’ve struggled to define in the past.

-Journaling is a great way to be present with emotions while not becoming overwhelmed.
-Plus, you’ll have a record of your emotions, so you can begin to identify the patterns of what triggers you and how you respond.
+Journaling is a great way to be present with emotions without becoming overwhelmed.
+Plus, you’ll have a record of your emotions to identify the patterns of what triggers you and how you respond.

 Identify emotions sooner.
 It’s easier to name something like rage because it’s a big and overt emotion.
-Part of your goal is to begin identifying emotions before they get out of control and understand the subtleties and nuances of what you feel.
+Part of your goal is to begin identifying emotions before they get out of control and understand the subtleties and nuances of your feelings.

 This builds emotional intelligence and helps you be more in control of how you feel and the impact those emotions have on your life.
 That way, you aren’t waiting until you explode or implode.